eza-community/eza/man/eza.1.md

 : List directories before other files.

 `-D`, `--only-dirs`
-: List only directories, not files.
+: List only directories and links pointing to directories, not files.

 `-f`, `--only-files`
-: List only files, not directories.
+: List only files and links pointing to files, not directories.

+`--only-links`
+: List only links

+`--only-links`
+: Don't show links in `--only-files` or `--only-dirs` cases

 LONG VIEW OPTIONS
 =================